wpj-cz/rancher-gitlab-proxy/README.md

 All credits goes to https://sandstorm.de/de/blog/post/making-rancher-2-and-gitlab-oauth-authentication-work-together.html

+It is now not required to fill `RANCHER_URL` env variable.
+Rancher url is autodetected from requests now.
+You can this way use same gitlab instance for several Rancher instances! :-)

 # Installation using docker

 1. Run `wpjsro/rancher-gitlab-proxy:latest` Docker image next to Gitlab.
 Set `GITLAB_URL` and `RANCHER_URL` env variables, see example `docker-compose.yaml`.